eerkela/bertrand/docs/source/content/motivation.rst

     >>> sum_ints(np.array([1, 2, 3]))
     6

-This is already starting to get messy and we haven't even considered the complicated relationships that inheritance can create in instances such as these.
+Our code is already starting to get messy and we haven't even considered the other complicated relationships that inheritance can create for us.
 Consider :class:`bools <python:bool>`, which inherit from :class:`int <python:int>` and therefore pass our type check:

 .. doctest::

     >>> sum_ints([True, False])
     1

-This might not be what we want, but there is no way to prevent it without writing a separate check for :class:`bools <python:bool>` specifically.
-While we're at it, we should add a check to make sure that our input is actually a :class:`list <python:list>`, and that it isn't empty.
-By now, however, we can see the problem with this approach: the more we try to make our code type-safe, the more we need to rely on manual checks, and the more we rely on manual checks, the more obscure and brittle our code becomes.
+We might not want this, but there is no way to prevent it without writing a separate check for :class:`bools <python:bool>` specifically.
+While we're at it, we should add another check to make sure that our input is actually a :class:`list <python:list>` or 1D numpy :class:`array <numpy.ndarray>`, and that it isn't empty.
+By now, however, we can see the problem with this
+approach: the more we try to make our code type-safe, the more we need to rely on manual checks, and the more we rely on manual checks, the more obscure and brittle our code becomes.
 This is a vicious cycle that can quickly spiral out of control, and it is one of the biggest reasons why Python is not considered a type-safe language by default.
-Python's answer to this is `duck typing <https://en.wikipedia.org/wiki/Duck_typing>`_, but as we will see, this is not always sufficient.
+Python's answer to this is `duck typing
+<https://en.wikipedia.org/wiki/Duck_typing>`_, but as we will see, this is not
+always sufficient.

 ..
     Probably the most significant ramifications of dynamic typing are in error